alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 and little else.
 Sending a flight plan in advance might be required for some countries.

-This area clearly requires in-depth study.
+This area clearly requires in-depth study and careful consideration.

 # Budget